alexbaban/BlackBerry/PlayBook/Test App with ES6 and Babel/readme.md

 # Test App with ES6 and Babel

 This is a test app with ECMAScript 6, using Babel (in browser transpiling).
-The result of the test is that, it runs, but it's very slow.
+This will force the browser to convert ES6 to ES5 at run time.
+It's expected that the app will run much slower.

 ## File structure (using a "Pod", \documents\pod[number])
 ```